MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 Always null when the object hasn't been deleted.
       \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
-      \[AcceptedSenders \<IMicrosoftGraphDirectoryObject\[\]\>\]: The list of users or groups that are allowed to create post's or calendar events in this group.
+      \[AcceptedSenders \<IMicrosoftGraphDirectoryObject\[\]\>\]: The list of users or groups allowed to create posts or calendar events in this group.
-If this list is non-empty then only users or groups listed here are allowed to post.
+If this list is non-empty, then only users or groups listed here can post.
       \[AccessType \<String\>\]: groupAccessType
       \[AllowExternalSenders \<Boolean?\>\]: Indicates if people external to the organization can send messages to the group.
-Default value is false.
+The default value is false.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
       \[AppRoleAssignments \<IMicrosoftGraphAppRoleAssignment\[\]\>\]: Represents the app roles a group has been granted for an application.